cfw-guide/dsi.cfw.guide/_pages/en_US/faq.md

 - **TWiLight Menu++** - Follow the instructions on the [DS-Homebrew Wiki](https://wiki.ds-homebrew.com/twilightmenu/updating-dsi)
 - **nds-bootstrap** - Copy `nds-bootstrap-hb-release.nds` & `nds-bootstrap-release.nds` to the `_nds` folder on the root of your SD card
    - If you use TWiLight Menu++, there is a high chance that the latest nds-bootstrap release is included with TWiLight Menu++
-- **GodMode9i, dumpTool, MakeForwarder, etc** - Follow the instructions used to download them
+- **GodMode9i, dumpTool, Forwarder3-DS, etc** - Follow the instructions used to download them

 Other homebrew might use other methods to update.